OffchainLabs/bold-validator-starter-kit/README.md

 ## Step 2: Define environment variables
 The following environment variables are required to run the commands below:
-- `SEPOLIA_ENDPOINT`: An Ethereum node RPC endpoint for running your validator. **If running a node on localhost on MacOS, this must be set to `ws://host.docker.internal:$PORT` or `http://host.docker.internal:$PORT` for http**
+- `SEPOLIA_ENDPOINT`: An Ethereum node RPC endpoint for running your validator. **If running a node on localhost on MacOS, this must be set to `http://host.docker.internal:$PORT`**
 - `HONEST_PRIVATE_KEY` and/or `EVIL_PRIVATE_KEY`: an Ethereum private key **without a 0x prefix** as a hex string.
 For example, if your private key is `0xabc123`, please use `abc123`.
     - Note: You may use the same private key for either of these variables if you are only running 1 validator.
 If you plan to run 2 validators simultaneously, it is recommended that you use 2 different private keys.